This

 for their own amusement, those in command move the atomic test up one

 countdown.
-McNally makes a split-section decision.
+McNally makes a split-second decision.
 Smith throws

 herself into the car with Kelly sandwiched in between.
 In their